stateful/docs.runme.dev/docs/guide/terraform.md

 ***Let’s dive right in !***

-**Prerequisites:**
+## **Prerequisites:**

 1. **Cloud Provider :**

    Ensure that you have an AWS account (for the sake of this article we will be using AWS) and access key credentials.
-If you don't have an AWS account, you can create one [here](https://aws.amazon.com/).
+If you do not have an AWS account, you can create one [here](https://aws.amazon.com/).

 2. **Terraform Installation:**